Ranking molecules by relative rate for SN1 reactions

 Next, let’s look at the carbocation each molecule would form in an SN1 reaction:

-• Molecule I forms 1° allylic carbocation, stabilized by resonance and more stable than 1° carbocation.
+• Molecule I forms a 1° allylic carbocation, stabilized by resonance and more stable than 1° carbocation.

 • Molecule II forms a 1° carbocation.